jbmichel/piradio/README.md

 - This is how I installed CircuitPi: https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi
 - This is what ended up working: https://www.instructables.com/Keeping-It-Stoopid-Simple-Internet-Radio-KISSIR/ Could not get streaming mp3s to play from python directly; this instructs the OS to play it through mpg123.

+(note: this was before Claude.
+Now, just spin out Claude and just ask it, install this).

 ## Future extensions
 ### Pico